raspberrypi/libcamera/Documentation/sensor_driver_requirements.rst

 The sensor driver shall support the following V4L2 controls:

+* `V4L2_CID_EXPOSURE`_
 * `V4L2_CID_HBLANK`_
 * `V4L2_CID_PIXEL_RATE`_

+.. _V4L2_CID_EXPOSURE: https://www.kernel.org/doc/html/latest/userspace-api/media/v4l/control.html
 .. _V4L2_CID_HBLANK: https://www.kernel.org/doc/html/latest/userspace-api/media/v4l/ext-ctrls-image-source.html
 .. _V4L2_CID_PIXEL_RATE: https://www.kernel.org/doc/html/latest/userspace-api/media/v4l/ext-ctrls-image-process.html

+While V4L2 doesn't specify a unit for the `EXPOSURE` control, libcamera requires it to be expressed as a number of image lines.
+Camera sensor drivers that do not comply with this requirement will need to be adapted or will produce incorrect results.

-Both controls are used to compute the sensor output timings.
+The `HBLANK` and `PIXEL_RATE` controls are used to compute the sensor output timings.

 Optional Requirements
 ---------------------